Happy New Year!

 - A book by an author whose last name starts with the same letter as yours – His Majesty’s Hope (MacNeil)

-- A book with a black cover – The Four Winds; The Echo Wife; Deadly Cross
+- A book with a black cover –The Echo Wife; Deadly Cross

 - A book that makes you feel hopeful